stefan-it/europeana-bert/README.md

 ## Pretraining

-We the awesome 🤗 / Tokenizers library for building the BERT-compatible vocab (32,000 subwords).
+We use the awesome 🤗 / Tokenizers library for building the BERT-compatible vocab (32,000 subwords).

 We use the same preprocessing steps and training parameters as for our (upcoming) Turkish BERT model.
 A cheatsheet can be found [here](https://github.com/stefan-it/turkish-bert/blob/master/CHEATSHEET.md).